zio/zio/docs/reference/core/runtime.md

 In ZIO, we have two types of runtimes:

 - **Top-level runtime** is the one that is used to run the entire ZIO application from the very beginning.
 There is only one top-level runtime when running a ZIO application.
+Here are some use-cases:
+  - Creating a top level runtime in a mixed application.
+For example, if we are using an HTTP library that does not have direct support for ZIO we may need to use `Runtime.unsafe.run` in the implementations of each of our routes.
+  - Another use-case is when we want to install a custom monitoring or supervisor from the very beginning of the application.

 - **Locally scoped runtimes** are used during the execution of the ZIO application.
 They are local to a specific region of the code.
 Suppose we want to change the runtime configurations in the middle of a ZIO application.
 In such cases, we use locally scoped runtimes, for example:
   - When we want to import an effectful or side-effecting application with a specific runtime.
   - In some performance-critical regions, we want to disable logging temporarily.
   - When we want to have a customized executor for running a portion of our code.

 ZLayer provides a consistent way to customize and configure runtimes.
 Using layers to customize the runtime, enables us to use ZIO workflows.
 So a configuration workflow can be pure, effectful, or resourceful.
 Let's say we want to customize the runtime based on configuration information from a file or database.